MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 Verify the following prerequisites before you enable mobile offline:

 - Environment maker, system administrator, or system customizer role is needed to configure offline mode for model-driven apps.
-These roles have Create, Read, Write, Delete and Share privileges on the **mobile offline profile** table.
+These roles have Create, Read, Write, Delete, and Share privileges on the **Mobile offline profile** table.
 More information: [About predefined security roles](../maker/model-driven-apps/share-model-driven-app.md#about-predefined-security-roles)

-- Users with the **basic user** role can open and use an offline application.
-This role has the Read privilege for the **mobile offline profile** table.
+- Users with the basic user role can open and use an offline application.
+This role has the Read privilege for the **Mobile offline profile** table.

-   If you have a custom security role, make sure you have the Read privilege for **Mobile Offline profile**.
-For more information, go to [Miscellaneous privileges - Core Records tab](/power-platform/admin/miscellaneous-privileges).
+   If you have a custom security role, make sure you have the Read privilege for the **Mobile offline profile** table.
+More information: [Miscellaneous privileges](/power-platform/admin/miscellaneous-privileges)

 ## Optimize your app for mobile offline